jenkinsci/bitwarden-credentials-provider-plugin/README.md

     apiCredentialId: "bitwarden-api-key"
     # The Jenkins credential ID for your Bitwarden Master Password.
     masterPasswordCredentialId: "bitwarden-master-password"
+    # (Optional) The absolute path to a manually installed `bw` executable.
+    # Required for non-x86_64 architectures like ARM/aarch64.
+    cliExecutablePath: "/usr/local/bin/bw"
     # How often the plugin automatically syncs with the Bitwarden server (in minutes).
     cacheDuration: 10
     # Comma-separated list of suffixes for Secure Notes names to be treated as File Credentials.